 5 Edible Flowers That Can Add Color To Your Veggie Patch

-If you want to add some color to your veggie patch as well as your salads and other dishes then why not grow some edible flowers.
+If you want to add some colour to your veggie patch as well as your salads and other dishes then why not grow some edible flowers?
 They’re easy to grow and will add a surprise element to your cooking.
 Here are 5 of the best and how to grow them.
 The list below are all annuals so they fit really well into a vegetable garden.

 *This website is reader-support so this post may contain affiliate links for which I earn commissions.*